 - Students who do not have access to an official high school transcript may be required to submit SAT/ACT scores.

-Lebanon Valley College accepts the results from either the SAT or the ACT for applicants who wish to have their scores considered as part of their application.
-The SAT and ACT are considered with equal importance.
-If you are unsure as to which test is best for you, talk with your high school counselor.
+Lebanon Valley College accepts the SAT or the ACT for applicants who want their scores included as part of their application.
+SAT and ACT are considered with equal importance.
+If you are unsure which test is best for you, talk with your high school counselor.

-Lebanon Valley College considers the highest scores received, either from the same test date or the highest score in each section over time, also known as a superscore.
-This means that the admission committee considers the highest SAT evidenced based reading & writing (EBRW) and highest math scores or the recalculated ACT composite score submitted, regardless of the test date.
+Lebanon Valley College considers the highest test scores received, either from the same test date or the highest score in each section, regardless of the date.
+This means that the admission committee considers the highest SAT evidenced-based reading & writing (EBRW) and highest math scores or the recalculated ACT composite score submitted, even if they were from different tests.

 Submitting Official Test Scores